Embedding surfaces in 4-manifolds

-For~\eqref{thm:gib-ii}, note that if $f$ and $g$ are homotopic generic immersions, then by \cref{prop:hom-gen-immersion}\,\eqref{item:hom-to-gen-imm-1} there exists a generic homotopy $H$ between them.
+For~\eqref{thm:gib-ii}, note that if $f$ and $g$ are homotopic generic immersions, then by \cref{prop:hom-gen-immersion}\,\eqref{item:hom-to-gen-imm-2} there exists a generic homotopy $H$ between them, which by definition is a sequence of ambient isotopies, finger moves, Whitney moves, and cusp homotopies.
 We can modify $H$ such that there are real numbers $t_1 < t_2 \in [0,1]$ such that the singularities of $H$ in $[0,t_1]$ only consist of cusp homotopies that create double points, the singularities in $[t_1,t_2]$ only consist of finger moves and Whitney moves, and those in $[t_2,1]$ only consist of cusp homotopies that remove double points.
 The statement then follows by taking $f':=H_{t_1}$ and $g':=H_{t_2}$.

 To achieve this modification, note that we can bring all the creating cusp singularities forward, so that they occur earlier, and we can delay all the removing cusps.
 To arrange for a creating cusp to be rearranged earlier than a finger or Whitney move, choose an arc in the image of $H$ starting from $H_t(\Sigma)$, for some $t \in (0,t_1)$, and ending at the cusp, which intersects each level in a point and is disjoint from all Whitney arcs and double points.
 The homotopy can then be altered in a neighbourhood of this arc so that the cusp singularity occurs at time $t$.
 Delaying a removing cusp is the same procedure but with the direction of time reversed.
 This completes the proof of~\eqref{thm:gib-ii}.